52 Weird and Unique Things To Do In Tokyo

 Visitors here have historically come to pray for protection from sexually transmitted diseases, but can also come to pray for fertility and protection in childbirth.

 To reach Kanayama Jinia, navigate to the Wakamiya Hachimangu shrine first.
-The Tokyo penis shrine is located on the grounds here.
+The unique Tokyo penis shrine is located on the grounds here.

 22. Soak in an electric onsen